jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

 :green:`GREEN`    :red:`no`       :green:`GREEN`
 ================  ==============  =================

-I want to add a button for people to push when they want to cross the street, the inputs for the traffic light will now be
+I want to add a walk button for a person to push when they want to cross the street, the inputs for the traffic light will then be

 * did the person push the walk button?
 * what color is the light now?
 * is the timer done?

-and the truth table when the traffic light is :red:`RED` is
+and the :ref:`truth table` for the cases where the traffic light is :red:`RED` is

 ================  ==============  ==============  =================
 current light     timer done      walk button     show